 ORLANDO, Fla. — Sept.
-15 marks the first day of a month-long celebration of Latino American citizens and their contributions and culture.
+15 marked the beginning of National Hispanic Heritage Month, a celebration of Latino American citizens and their contributions and culture.

-National Hispanic Heritage Month has a decades-long tradition in the United States.
-And as the Hispanic population grows, so does Hispanic Heritage Month.
+National Hispanic Heritage Month has a decades-long tradition in the United States, and as the Hispanic population grows, so does the celebration.

 Here are 9 things to know about National Hispanic Heritage Month: